Activating Mars mission software on Earth

 Challenge

-Now, PIXLISE is accessible to all geoscientists.
-Quickly survey complex features and potential use cases, understand PIXLISE’s value to your lab, and take steps to deploy powerful software the very same day.
+When users enter the site, they are able to: quickly survey complex features and potential use cases, understand PIXLISE’s value to their lab, and take steps to deploy powerful software the very same day.

 Generative inverviews with labs further highlighted the importance of tools supporting interconnected workflows.

-The new site validates common lab science challenges and highlights novel collaboration perks.
-PIXLISE emphasizes the importance of the science community: guides and forums are just a click away.
+The new site validates lab science challenges and highlights novel collaboration perks.
+It further forefronts the importance of science community with accessible guides and forums.

 Explore the final prototype here.